 Most of us already doing the derby heard this saying multiple times when we first became interested in the sport and the person recruiting responded to our questions with “You’ll love this sport, it saved my soul!”

 But, what does that mean?

 Well, it means a lot of different things to each individual player.
 For me personally, I use it as my form of physical therapy.
-I had a major surgery 2 years ago that required some of my cervical spine pieces to be removed along with a craniectomy.
+I had a major surgery 2 years ago that required some portions of my cervical spine to be removed along with a craniectomy.
 Yes: you read that correctly.
 No: this was not an injury related to playing the sport.

 Roller derby saved my soul from self doubt, it saved my soul from grief and loss of my old life, and it has helped create a new version of myself that I’m much happier with.

 My name is Zombie Bait, I am a brain surgery survivor and Roller Derby Saved My Soul and helped me get my life back.

 (You can find out by joining our league!
 Contact us either here or on Facebook for details)